 The chemical peel procedure is typically performed under local anesthesia in the Orange County office.
-Normally, Dr. Cruise performs the procedure using a complete facial sensory block through local anesthesia in order to provide comfort for the patient during the procedure without the side effects of general anesthesia.
+Normally, Joseph T Cruise, MD performs the procedure using a complete facial sensory block through local anesthesia in order to provide comfort for the patient during the procedure without the side effects of general anesthesia.
 If the chemical peel is a part of a facial rejuvenation process, it can be performed under general anesthesia to coincide with another procedure.

 The procedure begins at check-in: you receive a portion of Emla cream to apply on your face to prepare it for local anesthetic.
-Dr. Cruise typically uses lidocaine, which is both common and strong enough to prevent you from feeling any discomfort during the procedure.
+Joseph T Cruise, MD typically uses lidocaine, which is both common and strong enough to prevent you from feeling any discomfort during the procedure.
 Applying the chemical peel only takes a few minutes, and then you are given a fan to create a cooling sensation on your face.